mateusrose/calendarrest/README.md

 # barbercalendar

+## Description & Tech Used

+This project is a simple calendar application for barbers.
+It allows barbers to create appointments and manage their schedule which are stored in a database.

+When launched, it creates a database in memory and populates it with some initial data that can be changed through HTTP resquests.
+(See the API documentation in the Controller Classes)

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+REST API that uses Quarkus, the Supersonic Subatomic Java Framework and stores data in a POSTGRESQL database.

+Project subject to change

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .